MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-corporate-spend.md

 ### Get the .pbix file for this sample

-Alternatively, you can download the Corporate Spend sample as a .pbix file, which is designed for use with Power BI Desktop.
+Alternatively, you can download the Corporate Spend sample as a *.pbix* file, which is designed for use with Power BI Desktop.

-1. Open the GitHub Samples repository to the [Corporate Spend sample .pbix file](https://github.com/microsoft/powerbi-desktop-samples/blob/main/Sample%20Reports/Corporate%20Spend.pbix).
+1. Open the GitHub Samples repository to the [Corporate Spend sample .pbix file](https://github.com/microsoft/powerbi-desktop-samples/blob/main/new-power-bi-service-samples/Corporate%20Spend.pbix).

 1. Select **Download** in the upper-right corner.
-It downloads automatically to your Downloads folder.
+The sample downloads automatically to your *Downloads* folder.

 If you'd like to view it in the Power BI service, you can publish it there.